 Admittedly, the road to film scoring was a rather unique one for Chris.
-A collaborator at heart, his earliest aspirations were to direct.
+Growing up on Long Island, NY, Chris's earliest aspirations were to direct.
 However, after discovering the score to the hit ABC drama 'LOST' when he was a freshman in high school, Chris quickly became fascinated by the marriage of music and picture.
 As a film major, he scored his first short from a college dorm room using GarageBand and a Yamaha keyboard.
 Less than three years later, Chris’s journey came full circle when he collaborated with Academy Award winning composer Michael Giacchino (Up, Star Trek, Super 8) on a solo piano album of the music from LOST, serving as performer and arranger of the very themes that inspired him to pursue film composition in the first place.
 The album reached number 5 in its category on the Billboard Charts, and inspired a rather impassioned tweet from Producer Damon Lindelof: "GET READY TO CRY!!!"